NiklasPfister/adaXT/docs/user_guide/vis_and_analysis.md

 # Visualizations and analysis tools

-## Visualising DecisionTrees
+## Visualizing DecisionTrees

 adaXT provides general plotting functionality with matplotlib.
-An example of plotting a random DecisionTree with a maximum depth of 3 can be seen below:
+An example of plotting a DecisionTree with a maximum depth of 3 is shown below:

 ```python
 from adaXT.decision_tree import DecisionTree, plot_tree